PRM™ Certificate Programs for Students

 The exam authorization is valid for 12 months from the date of purchase.
 This allows sufficient time to study the topics from the PRM Handbooks and prepare for the examination.

-PRMIA membership is not required to enroll into the PRM Certificate programs for students, although current PRMIA Sustaining members receive a discount on the program fee.
+PRMIA membership is not required to enroll into the PRM Certificate programs for recent graduates & students, although current PRMIA Sustaining members receive a discount on the program fee.
 For non-members, a PRMIA account must be created before the enrollment form can be submitted.

 You may log into your Pearson VUE account to schedule your exam.
 For a list of scheduling and testing windows, please visit the PRM Exam Schedule.